-Americans and their legislation eventually began to notice the negative side effects and dangers of cocaine, eventually adding it to the list of drugs to outlaw in The Dangerous Drug Act of 1920.
+Americans and their legislators eventually began to notice the negative side effects and dangers of cocaine, eventually adding it to the list of drugs to outlaw in the Dangerous Drug Act of 1920 because of the dangers of cocaine abuse.
 Even though the negative effects of cocaine are widely known, it is still one of the most popular illegal drugs used today.
-In fact, according to a study from the National Institute on Drug Abuse in 2009, over 1 million emergency room visits that year were due to reactions from illicit drug use; cocaine was named as the primary drug in 422,896 of these visits, landing it in the number one spot.
+In fact, according to a study from the National Institute on Drug Abuse in 2009, more than 1 million emergency room visits that year were due to reactions from illicit drug use, and cocaine was named as the primary drug in 422,896 of these visits, landing it in the number one spot.
+And the National Survey on Drug Use and Health estimates that more that 1.5 million people over the age of 12 used cocaine each month in 2013.

-First there is the hydrochloride salt version of cocaine, which is the powdered form.
-This type of cocaine is seen in movies and ads when it is set up in line formation.
-This type of cocaine is snorted through the nose, or dissolved in water and injected in the veins.
+There are two main forms of this drug.
+First, there is the hydrochloride salt version of cocaine, which is the powdered form.
+This type of cocaine is seen in movies and ads formed into lines.
+This type of cocaine is snorted through the nose or dissolved in water and injected into the veins.
 It generally takes longer to have an effect on its user than its counterpart, freebase cocaine.
-The National Survey on Drug Use and Health estimates that over 1.5 million people over the age of 12 used cocaine each month in 2013.
+But like freebase cocaine, it can produce addiction and the need for safe, customized cocaine rehab.

-Severe medical complications can arise from cocaine, such as heart rhythm abnormalities, heart attacks, strokes, seizures, headaches, coma, GI complications, abdominal pain and nausea.
+Severe medical complications can arise from cocaine, such as heart rhythm abnormalities, heart attacks, strokes, seizures, headaches, coma, GI complications, abdominal pain, and nausea.
 Although not common, death has occurred in some users after their first time using the drug.

 The signs of cocaine abuse are similar to other substance abuse addiction signs.
-Most drug addictions are recognizable by examining if the person has behavioral alterations, sudden impulsive decisions, or his or her physical appearance drastically fluctuates.
-Other signs to look for include:
+Most drug addictions are recognizable by examining if the person shows behavioral alterations, sudden impulsive decisions, or drastic changes in physical appearance.